Boyle-Lab/F-Seq2/README.md

 #### `NAME_peaks.narrowPeak`
 Similar to summit file except that it can contain multiple summits information.
 For 7-10 columns, if multiple summits in a peak, output a comma separated list for each column.
+This behavior can be turned off by `-standard_narrowpeak` to output single value columns.
 1. chrom
 2. chromStart
 3. chromEnd